Voluntary Repatriation (UNHCR-Facilitated Return) – Afghan returnees

 Prior to returning, Afghan refugees should make sure that all the documents they will need in Afghanistan, such as their children’s school enrolment documents (education certificate and records), are updated and properly signed/verified in Iran.

 Please note that UNHCR in Afghanistan will not provide any assistance to Afghans, who do not hold a VRF upon return.
-Returnees must therefore ensure that they have obtained their VRF before leaving the VRC, and that it is readable.
-If the print is faded or cannot be read, then another copy must be obtained before leaving the VRC.
+You must therefore ensure that you have obtained a VRF before leaving the UNHCR Office issuing your VRF, and that it is readable.
+If the print is faded or cannot be read, then you must obtain a new copy.

 What kind of assistance will repatriating Afghan refugees receive?